Effects of Changes in Foreign Exchange Rates (IAS 21)

 Defining functional and foreign currencies

-The foreign currency, as defined by IAS 21.8, is any currency that is different from the entity’s functional currency.
+The foreign currency is any currency that is different from the entity’s functional currency (IAS 21.8).

 Functional currency of a foreign operation